HeXavi8/Mathematical-Modeling/Analytic Hierarchy Process(AHP)/README.md

 4. AHP method needs to find the eigenvalues of matrix.
 For some ill conditioned matrices, the eigenvalues will have systematic error <br/>

 ### how:
-The code has been written in AHP.py.
-Please download them both if you wanna try out.<br/>
+The code has been written in AHP.py.<br/>

 reference:<br/>
 https://zhuanlan.zhihu.com/p/101505929?utm_source=wechat_session<br/>